 First, no one wants to take away healthcare from anyone, especially women and their families.
 According to Planned Parenthood’s own annual reports, 98% of all women won’t even step foot inside a Planned Parenthood all year, so they are wildly overstating their importance in the healthcare market.

-Secondly, if Planned Parenthood is defunded, the money will be reallocated to FHQCs, which outnumber Planned Parenthood’s 16-to-1.
-FHQCs served more than 25 million people in 2015 versus Planned Parenthood, who served 2.5 million during the same time.
+Secondly, if Planned Parenthood is defunded, the money will be reallocated to FQHCs, which outnumber Planned Parenthood locations 16-to-1.
+FQHCs served more than 25 million people in 2015 versus Planned Parenthood, which served 2.5 million people that same year.

 Better choices for women are usually right around the corner.
 Alternative women’s health options are on average less than five miles away from the nearest Planned Parenthood.

-To find an FHQC near you, go to http://getyourcare.org/.
+To find an FQHC near you, go to http://getyourcare.org/.

 What if I’m pro-choice and think that Planned Parenthood should continue to be funded?

-Even many Americans who identify as pro-choice are significantly uncomfortable with taxpayer-funded abortions.
-One p oll in late 2016 showed 58% of Americans are against using taxpayer funds through Medicaid to pay for abortions.
+Even many Americans who identify as pro-choice are particularly uncomfortable with taxpayer-funded abortions.
+One poll in late 2016 showed 58% of Americans are against using taxpayer funds through Medicaid to pay for abortions.

-Another poll in 2015 revealed that 62% of Americans opposed taxpayer funding of abortion, including 45% of those who identify as pro-choice, 61% of Independents, 44% of Democrats and 65% and 61% of Africa-Americans and Latinos respectively.
+Another poll in 2015 revealed that 62% of Americans opposed taxpayer funding of abortion, including 45% of those who identify as pro-choice, 61% of Independents, 44% of Democrats and 65% and 61% of African-Americans and Latinos, respectively.

-Continuing to fund Planned Parenthood is giving corporate welfare to an organization that continues to close facilities every year and serve less patients.
+Continuing to subsidize Planned Parenthood effectively amounts to providing corporate welfare to an organization that continues to close facilities every year and serve less patients.